 - This program allows families to receive a free cloth diaper kit.
 You can make an appointment with Vicki Berlin at (570)752-1354 or visit us at Agape as a walk-in on Tuesdays from 10am to 1pm.

 - WIN stands for "Women in Need."
 This program provides hygiene products for all women.
 WIN is a partnered program by Shape of Justice & AGAPE, promoting fairness, equity, dignity and respect for all women and girls.
 By knowing their hygiene needs are taken care of, the head of household is better able to meet the limited family budget, and ensure their women can attend school or perform their jobs more efficiently.
 Our hygiene products are distributed through the local schools, community agencies such as Your Loving Choices, and our front desk.
-When schools start in September we monthly distribution at the schools as well as a monthly distribution on the first Thursday of the month during Fresh Express food distribution.
+When schools start in September we distribute at the schools each month, as well as a monthly distribution on the first Thursday of the month during Fresh Express food distribution.

 - Pets are part of our everyday lives and part of our families.
 They provide us with companionship but also with emotional support, reduce our stress levels, sense of loneliness and help us to increase our social activities and add to a child's self-esteem and positive emotional development.
 AGAPE’s pet food distribution program helps defray the cost of our clients having that companionship.
 We have partnered with Rescue Bank to receive various donations of pet food and products which we then distribute once a month during Fresh Express to those Fresh Express clients who have registered their pets.

 - The goal of this program is to change the course of at-risk children's lives by sharing the Good News, encouraging personal relationships with God, improving academic abilities, and treating each child as the person God created him/her to be.